marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   throw, remove lexical bindings that contain no variables, and other assorted simplistic cleanups.
 The idea is to get rid of the obvious stuff quickly rather than wait until later when it's more work to get rid of it.
-This pass is located in tree-cfg.c and described by ``pass_remove_useless_stmts``.
+This pass is located in :samp:`tree-cfg.c` and described by ``pass_remove_useless_stmts``.

 * OpenMP lowering